Book Review: The Kid Question is About More Than Personal Preference

 “People of color were considerably more likely than white people to take climate change into their future reproductive plans and to plan to have fewer children as a result,” Sasser wrote.

-By pulling race into the conversation, Sasser opens the door for more research around the intersections between race, inequality and the internal debate of the kid question.
+By pulling race into the conversation, Sasser hopes to open the door to more research about the intersections between race, inequality and the kid question.

-Through her numerous interviews, quantitative survey and teaching experience, Sasser dismantles the neo-Malthusian discourse that has caused people to believe that population growth invariably causes environmental degradation.
+Through her numerous interviews, quantitative survey and teaching experience, Sasser dismantles the neo-Malthusian discourse that reflects a general consensus that population growth invariably causes environmental degradation.

 According to Sasser, these population-focused arguments blame “reproduction and population growth for climate change – a way of thinking that contributes to blaming communities of color and the poor for environmental problems.”